 - the cost of qualified, highly-trained instructors who take care of the children at camp

 Whilst camp is not compulsory, we do encourage all parents to allow their children to attend.
-Children not attending camp are expected to come to school, as per normal, and they will be included in with other classes for the 3 days, working on worksheets and homework set by their year level teacher.
+Children not attending camp are expected to come to school, as per normal, and they will be included in with other classes for the 3 days, completing work set by their class teacher.

 The children learn a great deal whilst being away at camp, not only about themselves, but about others and their environment.
 It is a very rewarding experience and much-talked about upon their return.
 The fond memories will stay with them for a lifetime.